Should I protect my no-claims bonus?

 If you don't claim on your car insurance, your insurer will give you a no-claims bonus each year – which is a future discount on your next policy.
 But if you need to claim, you could lose any discount you've built up, unless you pay to protect it.
 This short guide looks at how it works, how claims affect it, and whether it's worth paying to protect it.

-A no-claims bonus (also sometimes referred to as a no-claims discount) is an optional feature of most car insurance policies, whereby if you don't make any claims in a year, you get a discount on the next year's policy as a 'reward'.
+A no-claims bonus (also sometimes referred to as a no-claims discount or abbreviated as an NCB or NCD) is an optional feature of most car insurance policies, whereby if you don't make any claims in a year, you get a discount on the next year's policy as a 'reward'.

 How does the no-claims bonus work to give me a discount?